bill22290/Student-Loans/README.md

 # Student-Loans

 For this project I will be trying to predict a college cohert's overall default rate on student loans based upon feature variables in a dataset.
-Data is already collected on the U.S. Department of Education Federal Student Aid website.
+The data that I will be using is already collected on the U.S. Department of Education Federal Student Aid website.

 The dataset to be used for this project can be found here: